 - Become less resentful of others.
 When we use the 3 unhelpful styles of communication, we tend to project our own disappointment with ourselves at not being honest onto other people in the form of frustration and resentment.

 - Improved relationships and partnerships.
 It’s a truism in couples counseling that all relationship problems are communication problems.
 And when it comes down to it, all communication problems are problems of assertiveness.
 When we learn how to communicate assertively—especially with spouses and romantic partners—just about every aspect of our relationships improve.

 “To know oneself, one should assert oneself.” — Albert Camus

 While assertive communication is the most common form of assertiveness, it’s important to know that assertiveness is bigger than a style of communication and speech.

-At its core, assertiveness is about values.
-At its most complete, assertiveness means that we live our lives according to our values not someone else’s.
+Ultimately, assertiveness is about values—it means that we live our lives according to our values, not someone else’s.

 It’s about respecting ourselves enough to be genuinely okay with who we are and to live our lives accordingly.
 And while this may take the form of speech and communication, it’s about how we act more generally.

 - Keeping our word.
 When we lie or flake out on commitments we’ve made to other people, we not only decrease their trust and good faith in us, but we undermine trust in ourselves.
 We create another piece of evidence that we’re not really reliable or consistent, which over time severely weakness our self-confidence and self-image.

 - Not second guessing our decisions.
 When we make a reasonable decision but then spend hours, days, or weeks mentally ruminating and second-guessing that decision, we’re communicating to our own brains that our decisions can’t be trusted.
 On the other hand, when we abstain from worry and second-guessing, we demonstrate confidence and belief in ourselves.